Key Quote

 RAD — REGRESS

-The father undergoes a profound regression from powerful, skilled farmer to a figure who 'keeps stumbling'.
+The father undergoes a profound regressionregression — Moving to a less powerful or capable state from powerful, skilled farmer to a figure who 'keeps stumbling'.
 But the poem also implies the son's emotional regression: the final line's irritation ('will not go away') reveals guilt and discomfort at having surpassed his father.
 Heaney does not present the role reversal as triumphant but as painful — there is no joy in overtaking the man you once worshipped.

 Key Words